clolsonus/covid-19/FAQ.md

 My intention is not to be political.
 At least through April, a linear fit was much more realistic than other models being shopped around.
 It wasn't too many weeks ago 5k deaths in the USA seemed completely alarmist.
-Now in early may we are talking about 100k or maybe more.
+Now in early May we are talking about 100k by the end of the summer or maybe a lot more.
 What will the picture look like in June?

 # Why spend the time on this.